chscheller/sc2_imitation_learning/README.md

 You can limit the number of used GPUs by setting the environment variable `CUDA_VISIBLE_DEVICES`.

-The parameters in `configs/1v1/behaviour_cloning.gin` are optimized for a hardware setup with four Nvidia GTX 1080Ti GPUs and 20 physical CPUs (40 logical CPUs), where it takes around one week to complete.
+The parameters in `configs/1v1/behaviour_cloning.gin` are optimized for a hardware setup with four Nvidia GTX 1080Ti GPUs and 20 physical CPUs (40 logical CPUs), where the training takes around one week to complete.
-Additionally, there are two other configurations targeted at machines with a single Nvidia GTX 1080Ti GPU: one with a smaller batch size and gradient accumulation (`configs/1v1/behaviour_cloning_single_gpu.gin`) and one with a smaller network architecture (`configs/1v1/behaviour_cloning_small.gin`).
-The former requires more time to train, and the latter produces significantly weaker agents.
 You may need to adjust these configurations to fit your hardware specifications.

-By default, logs are written to a tensoboard log file inside the experiment directory.
+Logs are written to a tensoboard log file inside the experiment directory.
-You can also enable logging to [Weights & Biases](https://wandb.ai/) by setting the flag `--wandb_logging_enabled`.
+You can additionally enable logging to [Weights & Biases](https://wandb.ai/) by setting the `--wandb_logging_enabled` flag.

-### Run the evaluation
+### Run the Evaluation

 You can evaluate trained agents against built-in A.I. as follows: